-Managing Director & Senior Partner; Global Leader, Strategy
+Managing Director & Senior Partner; Corporate Finance & Strategy Regional Practice Area Lead

 The B2B information-services industry has struggled to rediscover modest, let alone rapid, growth since the onset of the global financial crisis, as banks and other major customers closely watch costs.
 Many providers have resorted to heavy discounting to maintain volume and cost cutting to preserve margins.